package spark

 - final class InteractiveMapDataFrameConstants extends AnyRef

-InteractiveMapDataFrameReader extends LayerDataFrameReader
+- trait InteractiveMapDataFrameReader extends LayerDataFrameReader

 LayerDataFrameReader to query data from an interactive Map layer.